xsolla/pay-station-sdk/README.md

 How can I get the value of the available locale?

-1. You can get the list of locales using the `headlessCheckout.getAvailableLanguages()` method.
+1. You can get the list of locales by using the `headlessCheckout.getAvailableLanguages()` method.